 A quick guide on how to enable Compiz wobbly window effect in Ubuntu 20.04 Focal fossa.

 Gnome is one of the most popular desktop environment.
-This why Ubuntu dropped its iconic Unity desktop environment and now it uses Gnome as it’s the default.
+This why Ubuntu dropped its iconic Unity desktop environment and now it uses Gnome as its default.
 Gnome has many rich features and one of them allows you to install extensions to enhance desktop environment functionality.
 I will be using one such extension to enable the famous wobbly window effect in my Linux distribution.

 For the demonstration, I am using the latest Ubuntu 20.04 but you are free to use any distribution as long as it is using Gnome desktop as it’s the environment.